nachocaru/xaprb.com/content/blog/2006-06-04-how-to-use-meta-data-to-sort-itself.md

 title: How to use meta-data to sort itself
 date: "2006-06-04"
 permalink: /2006/06/04/how-to-use-meta-data-to-sort-itself/
-description:
-  - >
-    Explains how meta-data can store meta-data about itself, which can then be applied to itself and the real data.
 ---
 I'm a big fan of meta-data stored in the database.
 I love having a table that records arbitrary data about data.
 In fact, such a table can even be used to store meta-data about itself.
 In this article I'll explain how to use meta-data to define a sort order for both itself and the data to which it's related.